MarcCollado/my-reads/README.md

-# MyReads: A Book Tracking App
+# A Book Tracking App 📚
 React Project — Udacity React Developer Nanodegree

 This is the first project of the [React Developer Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).
 Below you'll find the rest of the Nanodegree projects and I also wrote a [short post](https://www.collado.io/blog/2018/udacity-rdnd) in my blog about the course experience.